 Risk Management

 Risk controls in Charton are fully optional — but they matter.
-Every restriction you set is enforced automatically.
-When a limit is reached, the agent stops.
-No override, no retry.
-This is especially important for prop firm accounts, where breaching a risk rule means losing the account entirely.
+Restrictions you define can help limit automated activity when configured thresholds are detected.
+This is especially important for prop firm accounts, where breaching a risk rule can lead to losing the account entirely.

 Two levels of control